 One problem with feeling guilty about eating unhealthy food is that it inevitably leads you to eat more unhealthy food.
 You think "Welp.
 I've blown it.
 Might as well give up."
 I call this the 'to hell with it' effect.
 It's your greatest enemy in making real lifestyle changes, and the main culprit behind yo-yo dieting.

-Another problem is that it distracts you from examining the situation objectively, figuring out why you overdid it, and developing a plan for next time you're in a similar situation.
+Another problem is that by calling it cheating, it distracts you from examining the situation objectively, figuring out why you overdid it, and developing a plan for next time you're in a similar situation.
 Failure is an opportunity to learn and grow, but that's hard to see when you're overwhelmed by guilt.

 If you ate something unhealthy that also wasn't satisfying (ummm, the crappy pizza I lived off for a couple days when I got real behind on meal prep), there are other phrases that don't carry the same emotional load as cheating:

 Cheating stems from an all-or-nothing approach to eating.
 It's a hard mindset to break.
-If you need help breaking up with dieting and getting started with a healthy lifestyle that will help you achieve your happy weight, feel free to contact me for individual nutrition coaching.
+If you need help breaking up with dieting and getting started with a healthy lifestyle, feel free to contact me for individual nutrition coaching.